arleyschrock/dynamic-proxy/README.md

 Furthermore, any costs associated with generating a proxy (admitedly fairly minimal) are incurrred at runtime rather than compile time.

-If any of these concerns are paramount, *sexy-proxy* provides an alternative generator that uses [Fody](https://github.com/Fody/Fody).
+If any of these concerns are paramount, *Dynamic-proxy* provides an alternative generator that uses [Fody](https://github.com/Fody/Fody).
 This is a tool that allows the proxies to be generated at compile-time.
 This addresses all the aforementioned issues.
 The downsides of using Fody are minimal: